shaflikmohd99/Standard-Distance-Analysis/README.md

 This repository automates the calculation of **Standard Distance** for Sustainability Initiatives using the ArcGIS Spatial Statistics toolbox.

-While the Mean Center identifies the geographic center of a dataset, the Standard Distance polygon visualizes spatial **dispersion**—showing exactly how clustered or widespread the sustainability projects are around that central point.
+While the Mean Center identifies the geographic center of a dataset, the Standard Distance polygon visualizes spatial **dispersion** showing exactly how clustered or widespread the sustainability projects are around that central point.

 ## Tool Configuration
 The script utilizes the `StandardDistance_stats` tool with the following configurations: